How to get your identity stolen

 Of course, we are joking and having a little fun with this post.
 At UMB we take privacy and security very seriously, especially when it comes to our customers.
 You might think identity theft can’t happen to you, but it is still very common and a few simple things can keep you protected.
 Just do the exact opposite of everything on this list.
 Or, take a look at our website to learn more tips and tricks to protect your information and your identity.

 Bank deposit products provided by UMB Bank n.a., Member FDIC.
 Equal Housing Lender

 Ms. Flores serves as senior vice president and Chief Information Security Officer, providing oversight of UMB’s information security and privacy programs.
 She joined UMB in 2010 and has 16 years of experience in information technology and information security.
-She attended Kansas State University with a focus on management information systems and is a Certified Information Security Manager (CISM), Certified Information Privacy Professional (CIPP/US) and Certified Information Systems Auditor (CISA) and member of the International Association of Privacy Professionals.
+She attended Kansas State University with a focus on management information systems and is a Certified Information Security Manager (CISM), Certified Information Privacy Professional (CIPP/US) and Certified Information Systems Auditor (CISA).